 Andres "Andy" Ivan Saldivar was born and raised in Las Vegas, NV.
 His father was a bartender at the Las Vegas Flamingo and his mother was a housemaid.
 His older brother, a veteran who served with the US Marines, wasn't around too much when he was growing up.

-Bruno joined the United States Marine Corps Reserve in 2001 and was assigned to Fox co.
-2nd Battalion 23rd Marines as a Machine-Gunner and deployed to Iraq in 2003 in support of Operation Iraqi Freedom.
+Bruno joined the United States Marine Corps Reserve in 2001 and was assigned to Fox Company, 2nd Battalion 23rd Marines as a machine-gunner, and deployed to Iraq in 2003 in support of Operation Iraqi Freedom.
 He also participated in Operation Peace Shield in Ukraine.
-He later served as Combat Instructor at the School of Infantry (West) from 2005-2008.
+He later served as combat instructor at the School of Infantry (West) from 2005-2008.

 Just as Mr. Incredible learned that his real powers lied inside of him, regardless of his uniform, we as former athletes had to realize that important truism to begin our reinvention into our true selves…the real Incredibles!